 The main steps to prevent foodborne illness and food poisoning is to protect food from polluted by germs that may cause foodborne illness pathogens.
 As a basic guide, some of the following things can be done to prevent food from being contaminated.

-The selection of raw materials.
-The selection of quality and safety raw materials must take precedence.
-Raw materials such as eggs, chicken, meat, fish, vegetables and milk very easily contaminated by germs.
 These raw materials need a carefully selected by preventing the purchase of raw materials stored or processed in a way that is not clean or mixed with chemicals or non-food ingredients.
 Make sure fresh ingredients such as meat, fish and chicken are on the cool temperature.

 For food that will be eaten raw such as cucumber, salad, should be washed thoroughly before consumption.
 Avoid using the same water to wash vegetables repeatedly though this way to save water.

-Storage of raw materials.
-Make sure the raw material should be stored like chicken, fish and meat kept frozen at cold temperatures.
+The next way How to Prevent Foodborne Illness is make sure the raw material should be stored like chicken, fish and meat kept frozen at cold temperatures.
 Storage at cold temperatures can restrain the growth of bacteria that can cause food poisoning.

-Cook food.
 This process is very important to avoid food poisoning occur.
 The cooking process is not only intended to add to their taste, and easier to eat, but also to kill the bacteria in the food.
 Generally, cooking at boiling temperature (100 degrees Celsius) during the period of 5-10 minutes are enough to kill the bacteria.

 The use of wet heat, such as steamed and boiled is effective compared with dry heat like the use of oven to kill bacteria.
 However, chemicals and toxins are stable and is not destroyed through the cooking process.

-Storing food is cooked.
 Food that has been cooked and kept long at normal temperature (room temperature) will provide the ideal conditions for the growth of bacteria.
 This situation will cause food to become stale.

 To avoid this situation, the food should be stored in a clean, closed, and is not stored along with the raw materials to prevent cross-contamination and not exposed to bacterial carrier agents such as flies and cockroaches.